 - 2.5 tbsp of squeezed lemon juice, fresh

 - 3/4 tsp of salt

 - 1/2 tsp of black pepper, ground

 For the Fried Asparagus:

-- Create the batter by combining together all dry ingredients in a bowl.
+- Make the batter by combining together all dry ingredients in a bowl.

-- Dip the asparagus spears in the batter, making certain they are fully covered, then place into the heated oil.
+- Dip the asparagus spears in the batter, ensuring they are fully covered, then place them into the heated oil.